Lunarmask/specr.vim/README.md

 `<leader>t`  Will send Specr to run your testfile.
 `<leader>ty` Will tell Specr to copy the test_path to your system clipboard.
+`<leader>to` Will tell Specr to open the test_path in a new horizontal window split.

 ---